-2. In Run window, type “regedit” and then click on “OK“.
+2. In the Run window, type “regedit” and then hit Enter.

 Before proceeding to the main fix, please set up a backup of your registry.

-7. In Registry Editor window, navigate to this location on the left hand side-
+4. In Registry Editor window, navigate to this location on the left-hand side-

-8. On the right hand side of Registry Editor window, double click on “NtfsDisable8dot3NameCreation“.
+5. On the right-hand side of the Registry Editor window, double click on the “NtfsDisable8dot3NameCreation” key.

 Close Registry Editor window.

 Try to install the package again on your computer.
-Your shall not face further error.
+You shall not face the further error.

 Fix-3 Check if Windows Installer is running-

-Windows Installer is a service which add or modify package installer.
+Windows Installer is a service that adds or modifies a package installer.

-2. In Services window, scroll down and then double click on “Windows Installer” service.
+4. Then, double click on the “Windows Installer” service.